+Bart Millard’s back story behind the MercyMe song is one filled with problems and pain.
 Christian contemporary music is often viewed as overly “shiny,” one could say.
 Turn on a CCM radio station and chances are you might hear more prayers than problems.
-The early 2000s-era hit I Can Only Imagine is exceptional in that while it’s no exception to the “positive praise” genre, the back story behind the MercyMe song and the life of songwriter Bart Millard is one filled with problems and pain.
+The early 2000s-era hit I Can Only Imagine is exceptional in that while it’s no exception to the “positive praise” genre, it’s based on the life of songwriter Bart Millard is one filled with problems and pain.
 The song’s popularity has hardly waned in the last decade, so it’s no wonder audiences are eagerly anticipating the I Can Only Imagine movie, which will tell the song’s—and Millard’s—story.

 In a recent interview with the Tennessean, Bart Millard spoke of how his father, Arthur, was a football-loving guy (he had been a star at his high school in Texas) who became an abusive alcoholic after a bad work accident left him with a changed personality after he recovered physically.
 By the time he was ten, Millard’s mother had fled, leaving him and his brother behind to bear his dad’s temper.
 And it was a bad one.

 “He beat me three or four times a week,” Millard says.
 When he was eight or nine he says, his dad beat him so badly that he couldn’t wear clothes and he had to miss school for two days.
 “I thought he was going to kill me,” he says of that beating.
 But it wasn’t the worst one he’d ever get.
 That one came a couple of years later—and it changed Millard’s dad forever.
 Hours later, he came into Millard’s room to yell at him to stop crying.
 Flipping on the lights, he saw what he’d done to his son, and broke down in tears.

 “That’s the first time I heard my dad cry,” Bart Millard said.